Bankersmith, Texas

 Bankersmith (also sometimes written as Banker Smith) is a ghost town in Kendall County, Texas, United States.
 The town was founded in 1913.
 It lies approximately halfway between Fredericksburg and Comfort, near the border of Gillespie County.

 History and geography

 Bankersmith Train Station

 Bankersmith originated in 1913 as a train station along the San Antonio, Fredericksburg and Northern Railway which served nearby Grapetown, Texas, running between Fredericksburg and Comfort.
 The town and rail station drew its name of "Bankersmith" from Temple Doswell Smith, an important Fredericksburg bank president who financed the railroad.
 In the early 1940s, the railroad abandoned the line running through Bankersmith.

 Old Route 9 / Old San Antonio Road

 Old Route 9 / Old San Antonio Road is the first paved road running north into Fredericksburg, that ran through Bankersmith after the founding of the Bankersmith Train Station.

-However the much later U.S. Route 87 did not pass through Bankersmith, it later on became an important alternative route between Fredericksburg and Comfort.
+However, the much later U.S. Route 87 did not pass through Bankersmith.
+It later became an important alternative route between Fredericksburg and Comfort.